-Our researches concentrated on tissues (mainly for musculoskeletal system tissues as bone, cartilage, muscle) by using multiple cell types (primarily with stem cells) and various biomaterials affecting different mechanotransductive strategies and try to alter the cell behavior.
+Following various regenerative strategies for tissues (mainly for musculoskeletal system tissues as bone, cartilage, muscle) by using multiple cell types (primarily with stem cells) and biomaterials may trigger different mechanotransductive pathways and may alter the cell behavior.

 Decellularization is a technique aim to retain the structural and native properties of extracellular matrix while removing cellular components.
 BteLAB focuses on various types of tissue decellularization from animal and plant sources and studying on their possible use in variety of fields, especially for regenerative medicine.